 New assignment

-When Leo retired a couple of years ago, he found himself overcome by the silence.
+When Leo retired a couple of years ago, he was struck by the quiet of everyday life.
 “I prayed for a new assignment, a new sense of purpose.
-That was the start of something amazing as shortly afterwards I had a dream in which two parties were fighting each other.
-As I woke up the next morning I heard the word ‘Moldova’.
-The battle from my dream turned a battle on the border between Russia and Europe.
-Moldova is right on that border.
+That was the beginning of something remarkable.
+Shortly afterwards, I had a dream in which two groups were fighting.
+The next morning, I woke up hearing the word ‘Moldova.’
+The conflict in my dream mirrored the tensions on the border between Russia and Europe; Moldova sits right on that border.
 It’s the poorest country in Europe.
-People move to other countries to earn money and leave their children behind with their grandparents, sometimes even with their neighbors.
+Many people leave to work abroad, leaving their children behind with grandparents, or sometimes even neighbours.
 I thought to myself: I have to do something.
 I asked around and met a Dutchman who had built a factory in Moldova to tackle unemployment.
 Eventually, I went there myself.
-I’m currently working on a project to develop a Centre for elderly people, which connects nicely to my experience in hospital construction.”
+I’m now working on a project to develop a centre for elderly people, which connects perfectly with my experience in hospital construction.”

 ‘I hate hobbies’